 John and Anthony head to Lafayatte in their home state of New Jersey to update a 100-year-old farmhouse kitchen.
-They create a stunning design that combines both modern and rustic elements that blend seamlessly into the character of the home.
+They create a stunning design that combines both modern and rustic elements and blend seamlessly into the character of the home.

-John and Anthony keep it local in this kitchen, sourcing reclaimed wood and tile from around town.
-They replace dated cabinets with white Shaker-paneled cabinetry and a red accent cabinet detailed with vintage hardware.
-The cousins bring the rustic, farmhouse look together with a vinyl floor, red toile tile and fridge with a custom surround.
+John and Anthony keep it local by sourcing reclaimed wood and tile from around town for this kitchen.
+They replace dated cabinets with white Shaker-paneled cabinetry for a rustic, farmhouse look paired with a vinyl floor and red toile tile.

 The cousins give a dated Atlanta kitchen a modern industrial facelift fit for a professional chef with a professional grade range, a massive movable island and two-tone cabinetry.
 They top off the design with framing studs from a 1920s Atlanta home and old barn wood, which become storage baskets and a custom dining table.

 A pilot and flight attendant's 1980s kitchen is brought up-to-date with a French country feel.
 John and Anthony remove a load-bearing wall to open up the space for wall-to-wall cream cabinetry, and add a custom surround hood and armoire fridge cabinet to keep the stainless steel hidden.
 The cousins bring the design together with an airline themed bar cart.

 John and Anthony transform a tiny galley kitchen into a massive entertaining space as the wall comes down to join the living room, and the dining area becomes a bar.
 A huge island centers the space with a built-in range and bar seating.
 The cousins add custom touches to the space, including a metal pantry door and hexagon tile that runs from the backsplash to the floor.

 John and Anthony head to Carmichael, CA, to help a young couple with a truly desperate kitchen.
 They spend four days creating a stunning floor-to-ceiling remodel anchored by an open-concept floor plan, multi-level island and glass-enclosed wine rack.